 The links shown below to the items displayed in this exhibit will open in PDF format in a separate window or tab.
 The documents are shown here in their entirety so some of the files contain multiple pages.

 Senator George T. Ruby, Prints & Photographs, 1/151-1, detail enlargement from composite portrait of 13th Texas Legislature by H.B.
 Hillyer, 1873.
 George T. Ruby was a delegate representing Galveston County at the Constitutional Convention of 1868-1869 and one of two black senators to serve during Reconstruction Texas.

 Petition to the Texas Legislature by citizens of Grayson County, Texas against the passage of the Pope Railroad Bill, January 31, 1889.
-Memorials and petitions, Texas Legislature, 100-459.
+Memorials and petitions, Texas Secretary of State, 100-459.
 Senator William H. Pope, known as the "Jim Crow Senator," authored and supported Senate Bill 18 of the 21st Legislature allowing for separate railroad coaches for passengers of different races.
 Despite petitions of citizens in several counties, the bill became law.

 Report of the Committee on Education, Provisions Respecting Education, July 31, 1868.
 Constitutional Convention of 1868-1869, Texas Legislature, 2-8/918.
 This committee report proposes text for the provisions of the Texas Constitution regarding education.
 The committee recommended that access to education be provided "without distinction on account of race, color or previous condition."
 This provision was not adopted.

 Junior class, Texas Normal School for Negroes, undated.
 William Deming Hornaday collection, 1975/070-5587.
 This photograph was probably taken at Prairie View Normal Institute, now Prairie View A&M University.